harshitvasu/just-notes/modern-history/spectrum-5.md

 it a general rule to negotiate for the surrender of territory in full sovereignty for the maintenance of the subsidiary force.

-Expansion and Consolidation of British Power ✫ 123 View
+View
 Wellesley converted the British Empire in India to the British Empire of India.
 From one of the political powers in India, the